ja-10/Spam-SMS-Detection/README.md

 # Spam-SMS-Detection
-A machine learning model which implements Count Vectorizer and Multinomial Naive Bayes Classifier to proficiently distinguish between legitimate and spam SMS messages.
+The project employs Count Vectorizer and Multinomial Naive Bayes Classifier to effectively differentiate between legitimate and spam SMS messages.